navapbc/template-application-flask/docs/app/README.md

 * `export PY_RUN_APPROACH=local` will run these components natively
 * `export PY_RUN_APPROACH=docker` will run these within Docker

-Note that even with the native mode, many components like the DB and API will only ever run in Docker, and you should always make sure that any implementations work within docker.
+Note that even with the native mode, many components like the DB and API will only ever run in Docker, and you should always make sure that any implementations work within Docker.

 Running in the native/local approach may require additional packages to be installed on your machine to get working.